-As you know, prime costs are cost of sales (food & beverages) plus all payroll related costs.
-It usually runs 60% – 65% of total sales in a full service restaurant and 55% – 60% in a quick service restaurant.
+As you know, prime costs are the cost of sales (food & beverages) plus all payroll related costs.
+These costs usually run 60% – 65% of total sales in a full service restaurant and 55% – 60% in a quick service restaurant.
 Instead of managers chasing this data, a full-featured cloud-based restaurant management system can send sales and cost information directly to unit-level managers and above-restaurant managers, improving their capability to act now and improve the bottom line.

-Knowing what food and beverage costs are on a daily basis can reduce waste by 2% – 6%, and the savings go directly to your bottom line.
+Knowing what food and beverage costs are on a daily basis can reduce food waste by 2% – 6%, and the savings go directly to your bottom line.
 The first step is counting and tracking what’s being thrown away at each location.
 Most food waste is due to four factors overproduction, food expiration, over-portioning and spoilage.
 Record why each item is wasted in your restaurant management system so you can identify problem areas and training gaps.
 A daily restaurant activity report can be incredibly helpful here.

 The surest way to drive dollars to the bottom line is by identifying the individual menu items with the largest actual vs. theoretical food cost variances.
-In a typical operation with hundreds of items in inventory, it can be a daunting task, but a restaurant management system with easy to use recipe costing and inventory tracking tools makes performing this investigation on a daily basis far easier than you think!
-The initial setup of recipe costing does take time, but once implemented your store manager just performs a simple nightly count of 15 ingredients.
+In a typical operation with hundreds of items in inventory, it can be a daunting task.
+Thankfully, a restaurant management system with easy-to-use recipe costing and inventory tracking tools makes performing this investigation on a daily basis far easier than you think!
+The initial setup of recipe costing does take time, but once a system is implemented, your store manager just performs a simple nightly count of 15 ingredients.
 You’ll start to see on a daily basis variation on actual vs. theoretical food costs and any food waste will quickly emerge for action.

-Once waste is identified you can adjust daily production to match demand more closely.
-Most restaurant management systems include predictive analytics for inventory management, which will automatically note which menu items sell better under various conditions including the day of the week and your sales during similar types of prior events.
+Once waste is identified, you can adjust daily production to match demand more closely.
+Most restaurant management systems include predictive analytics for inventory management.
+These analytics tools will automatically note which menu items sell better under various conditions, including factoring in the day of the week and your sales during similar prior events.

-The combination of government mandates and union protests have all but guaranteed that rising wages will affect every operator in 2017 and beyond.
-You can no longer wait until the end of the week to find out the bad news on staff overtime, which means finding new ways to improve scheduling and productivity.
+The combination of changing regulation and a tight labor market have all but guaranteed that rising costs and wages will affect every operator in 2021 and beyond.
+You can no longer wait until the end of the week to find out the bad news on staff overtime.
+This means you need to find new ways to improve scheduling and productivity.
 A daily restaurant activity report or restaurant operations report can help ensure that payments to staff are aligned with your budget.

-A key metric to keep track of is hourly sales vs. labor costs.
+A key metric to track and include in your daily reports is hourly sales vs. labor costs.
 A good restaurant management system pulls sales and labor costs from your POS in real-time and presents hourly sales vs. labor costs in an easy to understand format.
-Store Managers, Area Managers and GMs are alerted in real-time to hours of the day that stores are consistently overstaffed or unprofitable rather than being a week behind.
+Store managers, area managers, and GMs are alerted in real-time to hours of the day that stores are consistently overstaffed or unprofitable, rather than being a week behind.

-It’s important that your management system has employee scheduling tools built-in, which will also alert managers if future schedules they are creating will lead to overtime.
+It’s important that your management system has employee scheduling tools built-in, which will also alert managers if future schedules they’re creating will lead to overtime.
 Also, staff shift-swap requests are checked on the fly to ensure they do not push staff into overtime.